caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # Advantages

-+ Ensures you know how to capture everything needed
++ Ensures you know how to capture everything needed for preservation
 + By capturing what you need in an ongoing basis you lower the cost of picking a better tool in the future
-+ Can help and be informed by your preservation and disaster recovery strategies
 + Makes it easier to setup test systems using real data
++ Lowers the cost/expectation on a given system letting last longer

 --